-9. Statutory Accounting Practices
+10. Statutory Accounting Practices

-CNA's domestic and foreign insurance subsidiaries maintain their accounts in conformity with accounting practices prescribed or permitted by insurance regulatory authorities, which vary in certain respects from generally accepted accounting principles ("GAAP").
-In converting from statutory to GAAP, typical adjustments include deferral of policy acquisition costs and the inclusion of net unrealized holding gains or losses in shareholders' equity relating to fixed maturity securities.
+CNA's domestic and foreign insurance subsidiaries maintain their accounts in conformity with accounting practices prescribed or permitted by insurance regulatory authorities, which vary in certain respects from GAAP.
+In converting from statutory to GAAP, typical adjustments include deferral of policy acquisition costs and the inclusion of net unrealized holding gains or losses in shareholders' equity relating to certain fixed maturity securities.
 The National Association of Insurance Commissioners ("NAIC") has codified statutory accounting principles to foster more consistency among the states for accounting guidelines and reporting.